zipwireapp/zipwireapp/abuse/how-we-handle/index.md

 # How we handle abusive usage

-*Last updated: January 19, 2021*

-We build our products* to give teams a better way to work.
-We are proud of that purpose and trust that our customers use our products for appropriate endeavors.
+We build Zipwire to give our customers a better way to work.
+We are proud of that purpose and trust that our customers use Zipwire for appropriate endeavors.

 Sometimes, though, we discover potential abusive usage as detailed in our [Use Restrictions policy](../index.md).
 When that happens, we investigate using the following guiding principles and process.